-The sticky substance is laced with a scented lure that flies can’t resist.
+Flies just can't resist the non-toxic sticky substance.
 Once the clear rectangle of film is full of fruit and house flies, gently pull it away from the window and replace with a fresh one.
-The sticky substance left behind from the adhesive is easily removed with a swipe of rubbing alcohol.
+The glue left behind from the adhesive is easily removed with a swipe of rubbing alcohol.

 Best for Outdoors: Flies Be Gone Fly Trap

 Type: Plastic | Dimensions: 10.2 x 8.2 x 6.6-inches | Intended Use: Outdoor

 Easy to dispose of